DEPARTMENT OF TRANSPORTATION

 Under direction of the Secretary, the Department of Transportation oversees five administrations: Aviation, State Highway, Motor Vehicle, Port, and Transit.
 The other component of Maryland's transportation system is the Maryland Transportation Authority.
 Although chaired by the Secretary, it is not overseen by the Department.

-Advising the Secretary on transportation matters are the Board of Airport Zoning Appeals; the Chesapeake Bay Bridge Construction Advisory Group: the Citizens Committee for the Enhancement of Communities Surrounding Baltimore-Washington International Thurgood Marshall Airport; the Minority Business Enterprise Advisory Committee; the Maryland Transportation Commission; the Advisory Committee on Transportation Goals, Benchmarks, and Indicators; and the State Roads Commission (Code Transportation Article, secs.
+Advising the Secretary on transportation matters are the Board of Airport Zoning Appeals; the Chesapeake Bay Bridge Reconstruction Advisory Group: the Citizens Committee for the Enhancement of Communities Surrounding Baltimore-Washington International Thurgood Marshall Airport; the State Freight Advisory Committee; the Minority Business Enterprise Advisory Committee; the Maryland Transportation Commission; and the Advisory Committee on Transportation Goals, Benchmarks, and Indicators (Code Transportation Article, secs.
 2-101 through 2-103).

 ADMINISTRATION